-DSF consists of 8 questions about the range of in the form numbers of 2 numbers down 9 number that mentioned orally.
+DSF consists of 8 questions about the range of numbers in the form of 2 numbers down 9 number that mentioned orally.
+On part DSF tester mention the orally.
 On part DSF tester mention the row number and then subject asked to repeat mentioning it in order that correct.
-Each question consists of from two time experiments A and second trial tried on each subject.
-If subject or testee made one mistake. the trial continue to after failed second inner the next circuit.
-Stop trial one circuit.
+Each question consists of from two time experiments A and B, second trial tried on each subject.
+If subject or testee made one mistake, the trial continue to after failed second inner the next trial one circuit.